kimrutherford/canto/README.md

-Canto: The PomBase community curation tool
+Canto for PHI-base: A community curation tool for the PHI-base database
 ===================================

 Canto is web based genome annotation tool.